apreston26/maintaince-checker/docs/index.md

 * People who want to be sure they have the most reliable service

-    > As someone who has been ripped off by the mechanic before it's important to me that I am going to the most reliable place in town.
+    > As someone who has been ripped off by the mechanic before it's important to me that I am going to the most reliable place in town so that it does not happen again.

 ### Functionality